antor44/5thpr/README.md

 5thpr is the version compatible with MSX1, developed with default Basic without inserting machine code.

-5thprs is the version with speech synthesis, it requires ROM or CAS file or the binary file tavmsx.bin in disk A (TAVMSX beta 4, by Pastbytes).
+5thprs is the version with speech synthesis, it requires ROM or CAS file or the binary file tavmsx.bin in disk A (*TAVMSX beta 4, by Pastbytes).
 This version of the game requires MSX2 with at least 64KB.

+*Licensed by its author

 Requirements: